karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.

 There are also some additional files with some helpers that I find useful.
+See [Optional files](#optional-files) below.

 ## Setup and usage